Efficient mutual magic and magic capacity with matrix product states: Discussion

 Further, we define the magic capacity $C_M$, in analogy to entanglement capacity, and discuss its connection to the anti-flatness of the Pauli spectrum.
 This parallels the relationship between entanglement capacity and the anti-flatness of the entanglement spectrum.
 We show that magic capacity can be viewed as a measure of magic, which however probes a different type of complexity.
 Namely, it characterizes the sampling complexity to compute the von-Neumann SRE.
 Importantly, magic capacity can also be efficiently computed for MPS in $O(N\chi^3)$ time.

-With $C_M$, we characterize the T-gate density $z$ for which Clifford+T circuits become typical.
-There, we found that the curves of $C_M$ for different $N$ intersect at a single point at $z_{\text{c},C_\text{M}}\approx 2.4$, indicating a critical transition in $C_M$.
-The transition is accompanied by a shift in the scaling of $C_M$, from a volume-law to a constant value.
-This places a lower bound of $z\gtrapprox2.4$ needed for Clifford+T circuits to approximate Haar random states~\cite{leone2021quantum,haferkamp2022efficient,leone2024decoders}.
-This transition also implies a sharp change in the number of Pauli samples $K$ needed to estimate $M_1$: The estimation of $M_1$ requires only a number of samples which is independent of $N$ whenever $z\gtrapprox2.4$.
+\revA{Using $C_M$, we can characterize the T-gate density $z$ that is necessary to generate typical states using Clifford+T circuits.
+We find that the curves of $C_M$ and $\partial_z C_M/N$ for different $N$ intersect at a single point at $z_{\text{c},C_\text{M}}\approx 2.35$, indicating a saturation transition at $z_{\text{c},C_\text{M}}$.
+The transition is accompanied by a shift in the scaling of $C_M$, from volume-law to being independent of $N$.
+This saturation transition also places a lower bound of $z\gtrapprox2.35$ needed for Clifford+T circuits to approximate Haar random states~\cite{leone2021quantum,haferkamp2022efficient,leone2024decoders}.
+This contrasts $8$-point OTOCs or $M_1$, which are less accurate indicators of Haar randomness, as they saturate already for smaller $z\gtrapprox2$~\cite{leone2024decoders}.
+The saturation transition in $C_M$ also implies a sharp change in the number of Pauli samples $K$ needed to estimate $M_1$: The estimation of $M_1$ requires only a number of samples which is independent of $N$ whenever $z\gtrapprox z_{\text{c},C_\text{M}}$. }

 In fact, we find that the magic capacity beyond the transition point is consistent with that of typical states.
 In Ref.~\cite{turkeshi2023pauli}, a quantity called filtered SRE was introduced to distinguish the magic of typical and atypical states.
 It was shown that the density of the filtered SRE, as a function of the Rényi index $\alpha$, exhibits distinct behavior for these two classes of states.
 The filtered SRE was specifically designed to address the problem that this distinguishing feature is exponentially suppressed in the standard SRE.
 Our work establishes that this distinction can also be observed in the magic capacity, offering an alternative method for distinguishing typical and atypical states, which we corroborate through our numerical results.
 Because the distinguishing feature lies in the \textit{scaling} of magic capacity, rather than simply the density as in the filtered SRE, this new method offers a more pronounced separation between typical and atypical states.
 Furthermore, it has a particular advantage of efficient computability via Pauli sampling.